 - Miscellaneous – includes such matters as how the children will be disciplined, the children's daily responsibilities, guidelines for the children's diets, entertainment, and clothes, and whether there should be boundaries between the children and you or your former partner's girlfriends/boyfriends

 Enlist Guidance for Your Parenting Plan

 Depending on your family's specific needs and circumstances, your parenting plan may include the items mentioned above and more.
 We understand that you and your former partner are most concerned with the wellbeing of your children, and our firm can help you determine what your family needs.

-Our team at Claery & Green, LLP can assist you and your former spouse or partner with creating a plan that is right for your family's situation and ensures you have proper time with your precious children.
+Our team at Claery & Hammond, LLP can assist you and your former spouse or partner with creating a plan that is right for your family's situation and ensures you have proper time with your precious children.
 To learn more about your options and the benefits of having a parenting plan in place, contact a San Diego custody attorney from our firm today!